nik1oo/jodin/docs/content/guide.md

 Cells are executed in separate threads and their shared resources are guarded by a mutex.
 To make synchronization easier, JODIN allows you to specify how a cell should be executed using special tags and labels.
 The acquisition and release of the mutex is then done automatically.

-This article describes 3 different kinds of cells which you can construct In JODIN using it's synchronization features: _regular cell_, _looping cell_, and _composite cell_.
+The next section describes 3 different kinds of cells which you can construct In JODIN using it's synchronization features: _regular cell_, _looping cell_, and _composite cell_.
 The _regular cell_ does nothing special, but the _looping cell_ and the _composite_ cell allow you to do live coding.

 ---

+## Cell Types

 ![regular cell](../regular-cell.png)